dotnet/docs-maui/docs/troubleshooting.md

 01. Open a terminal.
 01. Run the `dotnet --version` command.

-    If the result starts with `7.0`, you're running in the context of .NET 7.
+    If the result starts with `7.0` and includes the value `-preview`, you're running in the context of a .NET 7 preview release.
 Use one of the fixes below.

+    If the result starts with `7.0` and includes the value `-rc`, you're running in the context of a .NET 7 release candidate, which fully supports .NET MAUI, and includes .NET MAUI templates.
+You may just need to install the .NET MAUI workload.
+Review the [Installation instructions](get-started/installation.md) and ensure that the **.NET Multi-platform App UI development** workload is enabled.

 > [!TIP]
 > You can see all versions of .NET installed with the `dotnet --info` command.

-### Fix (1)
+### Fix: Uninstall or upgrade .NET 7 preview

+You may have a preview release of .NET 7 on your computer, which doesn't contain any .NET MAUI templates.
+However, the latest .NET 7 release candidate does contain .NET MAUI templates.
+You have two options:

+- Remove .NET 7.
+Once .NET 7 is officially released, install it.

+  \- or -

-Uninstall the .NET 7 preview.
+- Remove .NET 7 and install the latest .NET 7 release candidate.

-### Fix (2)
+> [!IMPORTANT]
+> The latest Visual Studio 2022 17.4 previews include the .NET 7 release candidate and fully support .NET MAUI.

+### Fix: Use a global.json config file

 Use a `global.json` config file in the folder where you'll create the project.
-This config file can force the context of .NET 6, allowing you to create a new project:
+This config file can force the context of .NET 6, which contains .NET MAUI templates:

 01. Open a terminal and navigate to a folder where you want to create a project.
-01. Run the following command: `dotnet new globaljson --sdk-version 6.0.300`
+01. Run the following command: `dotnet new globaljson --sdk-version 6.0.0 --roll-forward major`
 01. Run `dotnet new maui --list` to show a list of projects you can create.
 For example, you may see the following output:

     ```dotnetcli